-We have been working for some time to support our staff, clients, supply chain partners and stakeholders through this unprecedented and sustained period of uncertainty.
+As we remobilise our operations, we wanted to provide a further update on how we intend to continue supporting our staff, clients, supply chain partners and stakeholders over the coming weeks.
 Our absolute priority is, and will remain, keeping people safe and we are following all of the advice and guidance provided by Public Health England and the UK government.

-MOLA’s senior management team is working together to ensure operational resilience and the delivery of business-critical services, and we continue to consider and enact additional measures as the situation evolves.
-So, we wanted to share the immediate steps we have taken to ensure the welfare of MOLA staff and their families, support our clients and the people who rely on us and continue to fulfil our charitable purpose for the benefit of the wider community:
+Below are the steps that we are now taking to ensure the welfare of MOLA staff and their families, support our clients and the people who rely on us, and continue to fulfil our charitable purpose for the benefit of the wider community:

 - Monitoring people’s wellbeing – everyone at MOLA has been briefed on the latest health guidance on social-distancing and self-isolation, and we are following advice where suspected cases of COVID-19 arise within our staff, clients or other stakeholders; we have also provided additional advice on how our people can look after their mental health, including making sure our teams check in regularly with each other and know how to access support.

-- Postponing public events – we have taken the decision to postpone or cancel all MOLA public events until at least 1 June 2020, which we feel is an important and responsible precautionary measure to help safeguard against the spread of COVID-19.
+- Postponing public events – we have taken the decision to postpone or cancel all MOLA public events for the time being, which we feel is an important and responsible precautionary measure to help safeguard against the spread of COVID-19.
 Our charitable purpose – benefiting society through archaeology – is who MOLA is and what we are all about.
-We will continue to review the situation and look forward to resuming our events programme when it is safe and viable to do so, as this is a critical part of our charitable mission and very important to us.
+We will continue to review the situation and look forward to resuming our events programme when it is safe and viable to do so.
 If you have any queries or concerns in the meantime, then please contact Magnus Copps, Head of Audience Engagement: 07801 572848 / email@example.com.

 - Contingency planning and communications – although things are evolving quickly, we have created emergency and continuity plans that we can put into action depending on the latest guidance, we are committed to responding proactively to the challenges we face and this includes continuing to communicate via our usual channels, including our website and social media – personal connections are especially important at times such as these so let’s all keep in touch.